Thamirabarani River: History

 Its many name derivations of Tan Porunai include Tampraparani, Tamirabarni, Tamiravaruni.
 Tan Porunai nathi finds mention by classical Tamil poets in ancient Sangam Tamil literature Purananuru.
 Recognised as a holy river in Sanskrit literature Puranas, Mahabharata and Ramayana, the river was famed in the Early Pandyan Kingdom for its pearl and conch fisheries and trade.
 The movement of people, including the faithful, trade merchants and toddy tapers from Tamraparni river to northwestern Sri Lanka led to the shared appellation of the name for the closely connected region.
 One important historical document on the river is the treatise Tamraparni Mahatmyam.
 It has many ancient temples along its banks.
 A hamlet known as Appankoil is located on the northern side of the river.

 In the Mahābhārata (3:88) the river is mentioned as "Listen, O son of Kunti, I shall now describe Tamraparni.
 In that asylum the gods had undergone penances impelled by the desire of obtaining salvation".

-A Miami-based Beta Analytic Testing Laboratory published a report on 2021 which claimed that the Tamirabharani civilization along the banks of the river dates back to 3,200 years.
+A Miami-based Beta Analytic Testing Laboratory published a report in 2021 which claimed that the Tamirabharani civilization along the banks of the river dates back to 3,200 years.